Information for Families

 A: We anticipate that most classes would be offered in person.

 Q: What support will the students receive from Mudd faculty and how will the online learning be facilitated?

 A: Tutoring and grutoring will be available online as well as the Academic Excellence (AE) office and The Writing Center.
 Faculty will have online office hours by appointment and group meetings.

 Q: Can students take one or two Mudd classes online for credit?

 A: No, part time online is not an option.

 Q: Can the physical education (P.E.) requirement be met remotely via exercise at home, etc.?

 A: Yes.
-We plan to offer virtual, online P.E. courses.
+We are offering virtual, online P.E. courses.

 Health and Safety